ahmedelbadawy/ahmedelbadawy/readme.md

 ### About

->I am a bachelor student at Cairo University, majoring in Biomedical Engineering.
-Passionate about Data Science, Machine Learning, Bioinformatic, and Medical Imaging.
-Also, have some experience in web Development and Embeded systems 🤩
+>I am a bachelor's student at Cairo University, majoring in Biomedical Engineering.
+Passionate about Data Science, Machine Learning, bioinformatics, and Medical Imaging.
+Also, have some experience in web Development and Embedded systems 🤩

  <p align="center">